Have you ever looked for Matcha Chocolate Chips at the store? Look no further. Make them at home with 2 simple ingredients.

 Place the tray into the fridge or freezer and there you have it — easy, homemade matcha “chips.”

-I love how the matcha’s natural bitterness balances the white chocolate’s sweetness, so the chips don’t taste too sweet.
-Add them into cookies like my Matcha Chocolate Chip Cookies, muffins, ice cream, or eat them straight up, because they’re that good.
+Personally, I love how the matcha’s natural earthiness balances the white chocolate’s sweetness, so the chips don’t taste too sweet overall.

 Homemade Matcha Chocolate Chips